 Keeping track of your Lyft-related business expenses can feel a bit more challenging and time-consuming than tracking your standard mileage.
 However, it can save you hundreds of dollars when tax time rolls around.

-There are a number of vehicle expenses Lyft 1099 drivers can claim as tax deductions by using the actual expenses deduction.
+There are a number of vehicle expenses Lyft 1099 drivers can claim as self-employed tax deductions by using the actual expenses deduction.

 Check out our list of deductible business expenses for 1099 contractors.